Beth Kallman Werner - June 6, 2020 - 5 min. read

 Although there are always exceptions, historical romance lovers may not be likely to purchase a futuristic alien horror thriller.

 If you’ve written a coming of age story about a young, shy girl who finds first love at a new high school, chances are you don’t need to advertise in CAR & DRIVER magazine… These examples are extreme, but you get the point.

 For the most part, common sense is your friend.
 Build layers into every book marketing plan.
-Readers are your customers, and it is your job as author and publisher to make each of them feel catered to.
+Readers are your customers.
+It is your job as author and publisher to make each of them feel catered to.

 By considering and serving your readers you are most likely to have them buy, talk about, and recommend your book.
-Speak to readers on theme and on a personal level as well.
+Speak to readers on topic themes and on a personal level as well.
 That is how you expand your platform to build a loyal fan base.

 If your book is a medical thriller about an allergy attack/murder, you want to reach readers who love suspense mysteries, and also people who suffer from anaphylactic allergy, because they might have a personal interest in your book’s theme.

-There are layers to every audience, so when you design your marketing plan be sure to do your research, so you don’t miss out on potential buyers for your book.
+There are layers to every readership, so when you design your marketing plan, be sure to do your research, so you don’t miss out on potential buyers for your book.

-The second of very common (and costly) book marketing mistakes is that authors too often skip the essential step of professional editing.
-Once you’ve cast your vulnerability aside and devoted the time and energy it takes to complete a book (good for YOU!), don’t cheat yourself by thinking that your book is done when YOU are done with it.
+The second common (and costly) book marketing mistake is when authors skip the essential step of professional editing.
+Once you’ve cast your vulnerability aside and devoted the time and energy it takes to complete a book (good for you!), don’t cheat yourself by thinking that your book is done.
 Frustrating or not, the author’s part is only the beginning.
 Your manuscript is only a draft.